foo123/Geometrize/manual.md

 scene.add(line); // add object
 scene.remove(line); // remove object
-scene.getIntersections(); // return array of points of intersection of all objects in the scene self.toSVG(); // render and return scene as SVG string self.toCanvas(); // render and return scene as canvas self.toIMG(); // render and return scene as base64 encoded PNG image
+scene.getIntersections(); // return array of points of intersection of all objects in the scene scene.toSVG(); // render and return scene as SVG string scene.toCanvas(); // render and return scene as Canvas scene.toIMG(); // render and return scene as base64 encoded PNG image
 ```